phunanon/uMod/README.md

   - **GlobalChat**: mirrors messages between guilds using public or private rooms
     - Includes message editing, deleting, and typing indication
   - **Histogram**: generates a histogram of hourly and week daily message counts for a user or the guild
+  - **Acquaintances**: analyses the top three of who each user spends the most time talking to in chat
 - Useful
   - **Ping**: replies with "Pong!"
   - **StickyMessage**: periodically resends a message to a channel